ttnesby/embeddedkafkaenv/README.md

 Each topic will have number of partitions equal to number of brokers.

 ## ServerPark
-An instance of KafkaEnvironment has a serverPark property, giving access to relevant details.
+An instance of KafkaEnvironment has a serverPark (ServerPark) property, giving access to configured servers.
+Each server (ServerBase) has a few relevant properties and start/stop functions.

 ```kotlin
     data class ServerPark(